samnoyes/ImageClassification/README.md

 ## Usage

-1. Find an image you would like to classify, and pass the URL as a string argument when you run the script.
+Find an image you would like to classify, and pass the URL as a string argument when you run the script:

-2. `python image_classification.py "<image url>"` (or `python3` depending on your version)
+`python image_classification.py "<image url>"` (or `python3` depending on your version)

 ### Sample Output: